cookieeikooc/FPGA-Pac-Man/bing_log.md

 06: ┐           14: ╗           22: ╜           30: ═ bottom
 07: └           15: ╚           23: [           31: ║ left
 ```
+This step is done automatically, regardless of any input from other modules, exept the refresh signal which trigger the whole system when new fram need to be generated, which is at 60Hz.
 ### Pacs
 There's 244 Pacs in the map, including 4 energizers, which flashes in the frequency of 8Hz (4 cycles a sec).
+The cache will get the existence of the pac from a 244 elements long array.
+### Fruit //editing
 ### PacMan
-PacMan has one round shape, two opened mouth with each direction, and 13 frames for dying animation, as the code block below has shown.
+PacMan has one round shape, two opened mouth with each direction, and 13 frames for dying animation.
 ```
 0: Closed 1: R wide open 2: R open 3: D wide open
 4: D open 5: L wide open 6: L open 7: U wide open
 8: U open 9: Die 1       20: Die 12
 ```
+### Ghost
+When the frightened mode is going to end, the ghosts will flash at a frequency of 4Hz (2 cycles a sec).
+The flash frame starting is independent from the position of ghosts and the animation frame, and the animation frame is independent from the position of ghosts, with the frequency of 4Hz.
+### Score //editing

 ## PacMan
 From PACMAN: